eugenetriguba/lirc/README.rst

 This is a python package that allows you to interact with the daemon in the `Linux Infrared Remote Control <https://lirc.org>`_ package.
 By interacting with the daemon, it allows you to programmatically send IR signals from a computer.

 This package is for emitting IR signals, but it does not support listening to IR codes.
+If you'd like to monitor the IR signals you recieve on Linux, which has built-in support in the kernel for recieving IR signals, you can try using `python-evdev <https://python-evdev.readthedocs.io/en/latest/>`_.
+They have a `tutorial on reading the events <https://python-evdev.readthedocs.io/en/latest/tutorial.html#reading-events>`_.

 More information on the lircd daemon, socket interface, reply packet format, etc. can be found at https://www.lirc.org/html/lircd.html